Water Resource Economics

 Ronald C. Griffin is Professor, Department of Agricultural Economics, Texas A&M University.

-—Bonnie Colby, Professor, Departments of Agricultural and Resource Economics and Hydrology, University of Arizona
+—Bonnie Colby, Professor, Departments of Agricultural & Resource Economics and Hydrology, University of Arizona